harshvrdn/harshvrdn/README.md

 - 🥅 My Goals:
   - Learn more Python for Data Analytics.
-  - Learn a new skill for Risk Management.
+  - Learn a bit about financial markets.

 ## Connect with me